Chapter 5: Personnel05:06:03 Grievance Policy

 - No employee shall retaliate or discriminate against another employee because of the latter employee's filing of a grievance or complaint.
 In addition, no employee shall coerce another employee or interfere with the action of another employee in the latter employee's attempt to file a grievance or complaint.
 Administrative, academic, and supervisory personnel are also responsible for ensuring that the employee is free from retaliation, coercion, and/or discrimination arising from the employee’s filing of or intent to file a grievance or complaint.

-- The Director of Human Resources is responsible for briefing the President on all grievances and complaints filed with his/her office.
+- The Director of Human Resources is responsible for briefing the President on all grievances and complaints filed with their office.

 - Grievance/Complaint Process

 - Grievances which cannot be resolved shall, upon request of the grievant, will be referred to a grievance committee as set out in (4.d) above.
 See also section (8.c) below.
-The grievant has the option of choosing committee review when he/she has attempted to resolve the matter without success, or it is apparent that such attempt would be futile.
+The grievant has the option of choosing committee review when they have attempted to resolve the matter without success, or it is apparent that such attempt would be futile.

 - Grievances which are processed through the grievance committee are appealable to the Chancellor only when they fall within the parameters set out in TBR Policy 1.02.11.00.
 This generally includes all grievances defined in (4.a.i) above, except those where the complainant has filed a lawsuit or appeal with a state or federal administrative body.